plugcommunity/documentation/README.md

 Content:

 * Do not expose bugs, hacks or exploits!
 Make a ticket over at [support](https://support.plug.dj)
-* Keep it clean, clear and relevant.
+* Keep it clean, clear and relevant

 Style:

 * Please spell check everything you write
-* Lines must not be more than 120 characters in length, this makes it easier to read in a text editor.
+* Lines must not be more than 120 characters in length, this makes it easier to read in a text editor

 #### Contributors